askasoft/pango/README.md

 ### Less

-Some data structures (e.g. SortedList) require a Less compare function to automatically keep their elements sorted upon insertion.
-This comparator is necessary during the initalization.
 Some data structures require a less compare function to sort it's elements (e.g. ArrayList.Sort()).

 Less comparator is defined as: